wakatime/macos-wakatime/README.md

 1. Download the [latest release](https://github.com/wakatime/macos-wakatime/releases/latest/download/WakaTime.zip).
 2. Move `WakaTime.app` into your `Applications` folder, and run `WakaTime.app`.
 3. Enter your [WakaTime API Key][api key], then press `Save`.
-4. Use Xcode like normal and your coding activity will be displayed on your [WakaTime dashboard](https://wakatime.com)
+4. Use Xcode like normal and your coding activity will be displayed on your [WakaTime dashboard][dashboard]

 ## Usage

-Keep the app running in your system tray, and your Xcode usage will show on your [WakaTime dashboard](https://wakatime.com).
+Keep the app running in your system tray, and your Xcode usage will show on your [WakaTime dashboard][dashboard].

-If you’re prompted to enter your API Key, you can find that [here](https://wakatime.com/api-key).

 ## Building from Source

 1. Run `xcodegen` to generate the project.
 2. Open the project with Xcode.
-3. Click Run (⌘+R) or Build (⌘+B).
+3. Click Run (⌘+R).

 If you run into Accessibility problems, try running `sudo tccutil reset Accessibility`.